-Bryant continued to impress in 2014, as he was in competition all season with Astros prospect Joey Gallo for the title of minor league home run leader.
-He began the year with the Tennessee Smokies of the AA Southern League, where he hit .355/.458/.702 with 22 homers and 58 RBIs in 68 games.
-He was promoted to the AAA Iowa Cubs on June 19th and then was selected to play in the 2014 Futures Game.
-Shortly after he hit his 40th homer of the year in mid-August though, he had to have a MRI on his foot after aggravating a preexisting injury, putting his question his debut with the Cubs that season.
-Fortunately, the exam revealed only a bruise, meaning that the youngster would be back in action after a few days' rest.
-While Cubs fans were anticipating his making his debut with the team that September, General Manager Jed Hoyer threw some cold water on August 29th when he explained that this wasn't in the team's plans because Bryant was not yet on the major league roster and he did not want to have to remove a player to bring up the young slugger to Wrigley Field.
+Bryant continued to impress in 2014, as he was in competition all season with Texas Rangers prospect Joey Gallo for the title of minor league home run leader.
+Kris began the year with the Tennessee Smokies of the Double A Southern League, where he hit .355/.458/.702 with 22 homers and 58 RBI in 68 games.
+He was promoted to the Triple A Iowa Cubs on June 19th and selected to play in the 2014 Futures Game.
+Shortly after he hit his 40th homer of the year in mid-August, he had an MRI on his foot after aggravating a preexisting injury, putting in question a big league debut that season.
+Fortunately, the exam revealed only a bruise, meaning that he would be back in action after a few days' rest.
+While Cubs fans were anticipating his making his debut that September, GM Jed Hoyer threw some cold water on that on August 29, explaining that this was not in the team's plans because Bryant was not yet on the major league roster and he did not want to have to remove a player to bring up the young slugger to Wrigley Field.
 The Cubs, of course, had several mammoth stars to protect on their 40 man roster, household names such as Junior Lake, Brian Schlitter, Eric Jokisch, Mike Olt and Logan Watkins.
-After the season he was named the USA Today Minor League Player of the Year and the Baseball America Minor League Player of the Year after finishing the season with a combined batting line of .325/.438/.661, with 34 doubles and 43 homers, 118 runs scored and 110 RBIs.
+After the season, Kris was named the USA Today Minor League Player of the Year and the Baseball America Minor League Player of the Year, finishing the season with a combined batting line of .325/.438/.661, with 34 doubles and 43 homers, 118 runs scored and 110 RBI.

-The question for Bryant was now whether he would start the 2015 season as the Cubs' everyday third baseman, or whether the Cubs would seek to delay his arbitration clock by keeping him in AAA for a couple of months.
-Part of the answer may have come when the Cubs decided to hire Joe Maddon to manage the team that off-season, firing Rick Renteria after only one season, and splurging on free agent pitcher Jon Lester, giving fans a message that they planned to compete immediately and not two or three years down the road, making Bryant's presence in the line-up more likely.
-Bryant was one of the most-watched players in spring training for the Cubs, and displayed some of his power potential, hitting 6 homers in his first couple of weeks of Cactus League action.
-But, lo and behold, the Cubs seemed prepared to send him to AAA anyway, which made his agent Scott Boras boil over: "You are damaging the ethics and brand of Major League Baseball.
+The question for Bryant was now whether he would start the 2015 season as the Cubs' everyday third baseman or whether the Cubs would delay his arbitration clock by a full year by keeping him in Triple A for a few weeks.
+Part of the answer may have come when the Cubs decided to hire Joe Maddon to manage the team that offseason, firing Rick Renteria after only one season, and splurging on free agent pitcher Jon Lester, giving fans a message that they planned to compete immediately and not two or three years down the road, making Bryant's presence in the lineup more likely.
+Bryant was one of the most-watched players in spring training and displayed some of his power potential, hitting 6 homers in his first couple of weeks of Cactus League action.
+But, lo and behold, the Cubs seemed prepared to send him to Triple A anyway, which made his agent Scott Boras boil over: "You are damaging the ethics and brand of Major League Baseball.
 Kris Bryant has extraordinary skills.
 Kris Bryant is a superstar.
 He has distinguished himself from all players at every level he's played.
-Everybody in baseball is saying he's a major-league player ready for the big leagues. [...]
+Everybody in baseball is saying he's a major league player ready for the big leagues...
 This is a flat ownership decision.
 Do they really want to win here?", Boras stated in an interview with USA Today on March 17th.
 Team president Theo Epstein replied that this was an organizational decision that had nothing to do with cost implications, the reason being (Epstein seriously said this with a straight face) that Bryant needed to polish his defensive play at third base.
-The Cubs did indeed send Bryant down to their minor league cap on March 30th, in spite of his power display, and Boras once again spoke to the press to condemn the decision, as did the Players' Association.
-For its part, Major League Baseball issued a statement that under the Basic Agreement, clubs have the sole prerogative of determining who is on their roster.
+The Cubs did indeed send Bryant to minor league camp on March 30th, in spite of his power display, and Boras once again spoke to the press to condemn the decision, as did the Players' Association.
+For its part, MLB issued a statement that under the Basic Agreement, clubs have the sole prerogative of determining who is on their roster.
 That decision would lead to Bryant and the Philadelphia Phillies' Maikel Franco filing a grievance after the season over what they called a blatant manipulation of their service time.
 The ruling came in January 2020 and confirmed that the Cubs had acted within their rights.

-On April 21, 2016, he hit two homers, including a grand slam, and drove in six runs as the Cubs crushed the Cincinnati Reds, 16-0, behind a no-hitter by Jake Arrieta.
+On April 21, 2016, Bryant hit two homers, including a grand slam, and drove in six runs as the Cubs crushed the Cincinnati Reds, 16-0, behind a no-hitter from Jake Arrieta.
 On June 27th, he did something unprecedented in major league history as he hit three homers and two doubles in one game as he led the Cubs to an 11-7 win over the same Reds.
 It was both his first career five-hit and three-homer game.
-He set a new franchise record with 16 total bases and was only the second player in Cubs history to have five extra-base hits, after George Gore in 1885.
-On August 18th, he went 5-for-5 with 2 homers, a double and 5 RBIs in a 9-6 win over the Milwaukee Brewers.
-He was named the National League Player of the Month for August after hitting .383 with 7 doubles, 10 homers, 29 runs and 22 RBIs in the month. he ended the year at .292 with 35 doubles, 39 homers and 102 RBIs, also leading the NL in runs scored with 121.
-He cut down significantly on his strikeouts, lowering their total to 154 even though he had more at-bats.
-He continued to hit well in the postseason, batting.
-375 with 3 extra-base hits in the NLDS against the San Francisco Giants, then .304 with 3 doubles against the Los Angeles Dodgers in the NLCS.
-Finally, in the 2016 World Series, he had 7 hits including 2 homers, scored 6 runs and drew 5 walks as the Cubs finally won the big prize for the first time since 1908.
-He was rewarded for his outstanding season by winning the Hank Aaron Award as the league's best overall hitter and then winning the MVP Award in a runaway vote.
+He set a new franchise record with 16 total bases and was only the second player in Cubs history to have five extra-base hits in a game, after George Gore in 1885.
+On August 18th, he went 5-for-5 with 2 homers, a double and 5 RBI in a 9-6 win over the Milwaukee Brewers.
+He was named the National League Player of the Month for August after hitting .383 with 7 doubles, 10 homers, 29 runs scored and 22 RBI in the month.
+Bryant ended the year at .292 with 35 doubles, 39 homers and 102 RBI, leading the NL in runs scored with 121.
+He cut down significantly on his strikeouts, lowering his total to 154 even though he had more at bats.
+He continued to hit well in the postseason, batting .375 with 3 extra-base hits in the NLDS against the San Francisco Giants, then .304 with 3 doubles against the Los Angeles Dodgers in the NLCS.
+Finally, in the 2016 World Series, he had 7 hits, including 2 homers, scored 6 runs and drew 5 walks as the Cubs finally won the big prize for the first time since 1908.
+He was rewarded for his outstanding season by winning the Hank Aaron Award as the league's best overall hitter and winning the MVP Award in a runaway vote.
 Ironically, that last award came in spite of the fact he had been beaten by Nolan Arenado of the Colorado Rockies for both the Gold Glove and Silver Slugger Award.
-It was not an unprecedented situation, as Joey Votto had won the NL MVP Award in 2010 under similar circumstances.
+It was not an unprecedented situation, as Joey Votto won the NL MVP Award in 2010 under similar circumstances.